-Domain: Communication and Collaboration lm plementa ation Stat tus Indicator Examples or Evidence of Practice Not Part Partially Data Sources/Supporting Evidence yet В A Fully 28.
+Domain: Communication and Collab oration ı lm plementa ation Stat tus Indicator Examples or Evidence of Practice Not Part ially Fully Data Sources/Supporting Evidence yet В Α runy 28.
 General and special education teachers use regularly scheduled collaborative planning time to clarify their roles and responsibilities while planning effective instruction and assessment for all students.
 Teachers identify and discuss their various roles (e.g., collaborative teaching structures) during the lesson-planning process.
 When planning, teachers consider the application of UDL and DI as part of every lesson.
 Teachers determine appropriate accommodations and other supports (e.g., behavior, visual and communication) for individual students.
 Teachers have consensus on grading procedures, especially when accommodations or modifications are provided for individual students.
 Teachers share roles and responsibilities such that distinctions between special education and the content- or grade-level teacher are not obvious.
 Teachers have parity in their roles so that one teacher does not have more responsibility for instruction and assessment than the other.
 Teachers reflect on and assess their effectiveness as collaborative teachers.
 Administrators provide ongoing support to assist collaborative teachers in identifying, clarifying and developing their roles and responsibilities.
-ESE Support Facilitators share their roles with the faculty and staff to advocate for SWD's and shape accommodations and modifications as needed.
-ESE Support Facilitators and ESE Specialist consult regularly with administration to address any concerns regarding SWD's.
-ESE staff members and Principalmeet and communicate with district personnel to address the needs of all SWD's.
-Sugge sted Measures: Master schedule, teacher lesson plans, classroom observation or walk-throughs, tea cher inter views, coa ching logs 5. lote: Please see the Resources Section: DOE Course Code Directory; Please see the Appendices: Glossary of Terms section for definitions of the above terms: Collaborative models of upport-consultation, support facilitation and co-teaching.
-Comm phont-consultation, support facilitation and co-teaching.
+Y Teachers identify and discuss their various roles (e.g., collaborative teaching structures) during the lesson-planning process.
+Teachers reflect on and assess their effectiveness as collaborative teachers.
+Administrators provide ongoing support to assist collaborative teachers in identifying, clarifying and developing their roles and responsibilities.
+Sugge ested Measures: Master schedule, teacher lesson plans, classroom observation or walk-throughs, tea cher inter views, coa ching logs 5.
+Note: Please see the Resources Section: DOE Course Code Directory; Please see the Appendices: Glossary of Terms section for definitions of the above terms: Collaborative models of support-consultation, support facilitation and co-teaching.
+Comm ents:

-Domain: Communication and Collab oration lm plementa tion Stat us Indicator Examples or Evidence of Practice Not Partially Fully Data Sources/Supporting Evidence yet В A 1 uny 29.
+Domain: Communication and Collab oration lm plementa tion Stat :us Indicator Examples or Evidence of Practice Not Partially Fully Data Sources/Supporting Evidence yet В A lany 29.
 Family members of SWDs are contributing members of school decision-making groups.
 School administrators actively recruit family members of SWDs to participate in school decision-making groups, including the School Advisory Council.
 Family members of SWDs are active members of groups such as the Parent-Teacher Association (PTA) and school sub-committees (e.g., Fall Festival, Band Boosters).
 Family members of SWDs participate in school decision-making based upon annual measurable outcome data for students with and without disabilities.
-ESE staff retrieves data via the annual IEP meetings and/or interim meetings.
-Parents/families are given the opportunity to provide feedback and during IEP/evaluation meetings.
-ESE Specialist includes ESE information via parent communictions (i.e. school web site; newsletter) to enable stakeholds to be aware of ESE resources; events; open houses; trainings).
-ESE Specialist coordinates with feeder(eementary and high school) schools and parents for transitioning matriculating students (i.e open house; tours with administration; etc.).
-During marketing events, ESE staff represent the school and answer quetions as needed (translation provided).
+School administrators actively recruit family members of SWDs to participate in school decision-making groups, including the School Advisory Council.
+Family members of SWDs participate in school decision-making based upon annual measurable outcome data for students with and without disabilities.
+PTA president has a student with ASD.
+SAC/SIP include parents of SWDs.
+IEP Meetings include family members.
 Sugge sted Measures: Decision-making group ro sters, meeting notes.
-Note: In addition to the School Advisory Council, family members of students with disabilities should be included in all decision-making groups that include family members of students without disabilities, such as the PTA and school sub-committees.
-Comm ents:
+In addition to the School Advisory Council, faties, such as the PTA and school sub-commi amily members of students with disabilities should be incluttees. ided in all decision-r naking gro oups that include family members of students without Comm ents: